Blog – Posted on Tuesday, Feb 04

 To illustrate the ferocity with which teenage readers have loved Ann Brashares’ The Sisterhood of the Traveling Pants series, allow us to share a tidbit from a Reedsy team member: when she was a teenager, she and her five best friends all bought the same pair of jeans and decorated them so that they too could be a sisterhood of the… well, pants.

-For the uninitiated, the series follows four best friends in their final years of high school and early years of university.
-Each of the four books (well, five, but we don’t like to talk about the fifth one), documents the four girls’ lives over summer breaks, along with the life lessons and growing pains that come with growing up.
-Meanwhile, the constant thread in the series is each girl’s attempt to stay true to the friends who’ve been by her side — and, of course, this bond of adolescent friendship is symbolized by the pants which mysteriously happen to fit each girl perfectly.
+For the uninitiated, this young adult book series follows four best friends in their final years of high school and early years of university.
+Each of the four teenage books (well, five, but we don’t like to talk about the fifth one), documents the four girls’ lives over summer breaks, along with the life lessons and growing pains that come with growing up.
+Meanwhile, the constant thread in the teen series is each girl’s attempt to stay true to the friends who’ve been by her side — and, of course, this bond of adolescent friendship is symbolized by the pants which mysteriously happen to fit each girl perfectly.

 Natasha is on her way to meet with a lawyer to stop her family’s deportation from their home in New York City to Jamaica.
 Daniel, the son of Korean shopkeepers, is on his way to interview with a Yale alum.
 It’s a big day for both of them.
 And it becomes even bigger when the two happen to meet and spend the rest of the day learning about one another, falling in love.